-The application process is often rigorous and you should be prepared to put in a decent amount of work in writing up reports if you want to get paid for your efforts.
+The application process is often rigorous, and you should be prepared to put in a decent amount of work to write reports if you want to get paid for your efforts.

 Also, the industry is rife with scammers who are looking to dupe applicants by asking them to pay a registration fee or by using some other tricks.

 To find a legitimate mystery shopping company, do your research, read reviews, and never send them money.

 For other opportunities to make money in Canada, check out the resources listed below:

 Mystery shopping involves using “secret” or anonymous shoppers who pose as regular customers so they can assess the service provided by unsuspecting staff at a store, retailer, restaurant, car dealership, gas station, hotel, etc.

 Companies pay mystery shopping companies for this service to measure the quality of service their customers are receiving and use the results to boost customer loyalty.